Burning Man Packing Organization

 Tools (Bin 3)

-Latex gloves (used during fuel/oil handling especially).
+Latex gloves (used during fuel/oil handling and other times).

 Note: Honda 2200i takes 14 ounces of oil, so a single quart (32 ounces) is too much for two generators, so be careful not to overfill generators.

 Tool box containing: